nedbat/byterun/README.rst

 that many new features like asynchronous I/O and concurrency primatives are not in the older versions and may not easily be simulated.
 However that too is a possibility if there is interest.

-I would say this is more than a a simple toy interpreter, but it will never be as complete as CPython or PyPy.

 Right now this program works best on Python up to 3.4 when life in Python was much simpler.
 You can run many of the tests that Python uses